5 things every leader needs when managing remote teams

 As you can imagine, going remote can truly help your company attract top talent with larger reach to find specific workers outside of your region.
 But if your team is working remotely (or considering offering upcoming roles to remote workers), you may be asking—is it worth it and what are the benefits?

 With more teams choosing to go remote, new data trickling in shows that there are some serious benefits for managers.
-A recent survey from Adobe's CoSo Cloud found that their remote workers believed they were 30% more productive during the day compared to the traditional in-office environment.
+A recent survey from Adobe's CoSo Cloud found that their remote teams believed they were 30% more productive during the day compared to the traditional in-office environment.

 So, people actually want this madness?
 The answer seems to be a resounding yes.